zachboyette/PersonalWebsiteGuide/README.md

 Step 13: Continue commiting your changes to GitHub as you make your edits.
 You don't need to do it after every change you make - just after you've been working for a while.

 Onward: when I have more time, I will continue this guide to teach you how to deploy your website onto the internet.

+<b>Personal plug:</b> want your own website in less than 5 minutes without being overwhelmed by this guide?....<br>
+<b>...I'm co-founder of [Recsy](https://www.recsy.com), the easiest way way to make a personal website (no coding experience required).
+[Sign up for our private beta, we'd love to have you!](https://www.recsy.com)</b>